archoncloud/archoncloud-ethereum/README.md

 ### ABI

 The ABI (application binary interface) along with the Archon Ethereum Smart Contract address are kept in the `abi/abi.go` file along with other minor utilities.
-For the most part, this file has no API's that would be useful to the developerand should be left alone.
+For the most part, this file has no API's that would be useful to the developer and should be left alone.
 The ADC protocol relies on the Archon Ethereum Smart Contract as a control to various parts of the protocol.
 Said differently, each player in the ADC protocol acts in response to the evolving state of the Archon Ethereum Smart Contract in conjunction with other events.
 By design, it is not advantageous in the ADC protocol for an entity to manipulate its interface with the SC, or the SC itself (changing address in this file).
 The design effectively excises such entities from the protocol.
 "So don't bother".

 --------------------------------------------------------------------